 Sec.
-207. Inclusion of Rural Areas as Difficult Development Areas-The provision gives states the ability to provide up to a 30 percent basis boost to properties in rural areas if needed for financial feasibility, by qualifying rural areas as Difficult Development Areas.
+205. Inclusion of Rural Areas as Difficult Development Areas- The provision gives states the ability to provide up to a 30 percent basis boost to properties in rural areas if needed for financial feasibility, by qualifying rural areas as Difficult Development Areas.
 Rural areas are defined as any nonmetropolitan counties or any rural areas designated in a state's qualified action plan and defined by Section 520 of the Housing Act of 1949.
 This would allow these developments to receive more housing credit equity than would otherwise be available to them.
-The provision applies to buildings placed in service after December 31, 2021.
+The provision applies to buildings placed in service after December 31, 2023.

 Sec.
-208. Increase in Credit for Bond-Financed Projects Designated by Housing Credit Agency-The provision allows states to provide up to a 30 percent basis boost for 4% credit projects that are financed with tax-exempt bonds if necessary for financial feasibility, providing parity between 4% credit bond-financed developments and funded by 9% credits.
-The provision applies to buildings that receive housing credits after the date of enactment.
+206. Increase in Credit for Bond-Financed Projects Designated by Housing Credit Agency-The provision allows states to provide up to a 30 percent basis boost for 4 percent credit projects that are financed with tax-exempt bonds if necessary for financial feasibility, providing parity between 4 percent credit bond-financed developments and funded by 9 percent credits.
+The provision applies to buildings financed by bond allocations issued after December 31, 2023.

 Sec.
-209. Repeal Qualified Contracts to Preserve LIHTC Affordable Housing-LIHTC properties must ordinarily remain affordable for 30 years.
+207. Repeal Qualified Contracts to Preserve LIHTC Affordable Housing-LIHTC properties must ordinarily remain affordable for 30 years.
 However, the "Qualified Contracts" loophole allows LIHTC operators to sell their properties after 15 years to private developers who will rent units at market rate.
 This loophole results in the loss of at least 10,000 affordable housing units per year.
-This provision eliminates the qualified contract option for taxpayers receiving LIHTC credits after December 31, 2021.
-For taxpayers who received LIHTC credits before January 1, 2021 and who submit a written request for a qualified contract after the date of enactment, the provision repeals the current inflation adjustment formula - requiring instead a fair market value purchase price that must factor in current rent-restricted units.
+This provision eliminates the qualified contract option for taxpayers receiving LIHTC credits after December 31, 2023.
+For taxpayers who received LIHTC credits before January 1, 2024 and who submit a written request for a qualified contract after the date of enactment, the provision repeals the current inflation adjustment formula - requiring instead a fair market value purchase price that must factor in current rent-restricted units.

 Sec.
-210. Modification and Clarification of Rights Relating to Building Purchase-The provision would (a) clarify that the existing right of first refusal (ROFR) may be exercised at the minimum purchase price - by effectively converting that right to an option - without the need for a bona fide offer by a third party or approval from the investor/limited partner.
+208. Modification and Clarification of Rights Relating to Building Purchase-The provision would (a) clarify that the existing right of first refusal (ROFR) may be exercised at the minimum purchase price - by effectively converting that right to an option - without the need for a bona fide offer by a third party or approval from the investor/limited partner.
 (The provision also clarifies that the ROFR can be exercised either through a purchase of the real estate or the partnership interests).
-The provision would also (b) clarify that the reference to "property" in section 42(i)(7) is not limited to the real estate buildings but may also include assets of the partnership such as personal property, good will, and any on- or off-site land improvements, as well as operating, replacement and other reserves.
+The provision would also (b) clarify that the reference to "property" in section 42(i)(7) is not limited to the real estate buildings but may also include assets of the partnership held for the development, operation, or maintenance of a building.
 Finally, the provision (c) changes the minimum purchase price from outstanding debt and taxes to just outstanding debt.
-The amendments made by this provision apply to agreements entered into or amended after the date of enactment.
+The amendments made in (a) and (c) apply to agreements entered into or amended after the date of enactment.
 However, none of the amendments made by this provision is intended to supersede express language in any agreement with respect to the terms of a ROFR in effect on the date of enactment.

 Sec.
-211. Prohibition of Local Approval and Contribution Requirements-This provision removes the requirement for state housing agencies to notify local or elected officials about the location of a proposed building.
+209. Prohibition of Local Approval and Contribution Requirements-This provision removes the requirement for state housing agencies to notify local or elected officials about the location of a proposed building.
 The provision further bars a state's qualified action plan from prioritizing local support (including contributions) or opposition regarding an application for a LIHTC project.
-The provision applies to allocations of housing credits made after December 31, 2021.
+The provision applies to allocations of housing credits made after December 31, 2023.